SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Protocols.rst

 The ``DiceGameDelegate`` protocol can be adopted by any type to track the progress of a ``DiceGame``.

-..
-QUESTION: is the Cocoa-style x:didStuffWithY: naming approach the right thing to advise for delegates written in Swift?
-   It looks a little odd in the syntax above.

 Here's a version of the *Snakes and Ladders* game originally introduced in :doc:`ControlFlow`.
 This version is adapted to use a ``Dice`` instance for its dice-rolls;
 to adopt the ``DiceGame`` protocol;